zorino/kaamer/docs/installation.md

 #### Using Binaries

 You can also download precompiled binaries : https://github.com/zorino/kaamer/releases
-> However to deploy the Web UI and Web documentation you need to compile from source.
+> However to deploy the Web UI and Web documentation you need to compile from source or use Docker.

 ## Requirement